Rigidity of 2-step Carnot groups: Pseudo -type algebras with -condition

 The case $(r,s)=(3,0)$ is well known, see~\cite{Ci,CDKR}, but still can be treated in a similar manner as before, changing~\eqref{eq:12} to the following ordered product

 Let $\dim\n_{-2}=7$.
 A similar dimensionality argument as before, using Table~\ref{t:dim}, shows that the cases $(r,s)\notin\{(7,0),(3,4)\}$ do not satisfy the $J^2$-condition.

 Case $(r,s)=(3,4)$.
 There are two irreducible Clifford modules $V_+$ and $V_-$ of dimension 8 that, in this case, are also admissible.
-They generate isomorphic pseudo $H$-type algebras, see~\cite{FM,FM2}.
-We choose the following mutually commuting symmetric involutions acting on the minimal admissible module $\n_{-1}=V_+$ isometric to $\mathbb R^{4,4}$:
+They are isometric to $\mathbb R^{4,4}$ and generate isomorphic pseudo $H$-type algebras, see~\cite{FM,FM2}.
+The following operators are mutually commuting symmetric involutions:

-In Table~\ref{t:34} we show the commutation relations of these involutions with the maps $J_{z_i}$ for $i=1,\ldots,7$, where $1$ appears if the operators $P_j$ and $J_{z_k}$ commute, and $-1$ if they anti-commute.
-Table~\ref{t:34} shows that there are eight orthogonal one-dimensional common eigenspaces for the system of involutions $P_1,P_2,P_3$.
+Table~\ref{t:34} shows the commutation relations of the operators $P_j$ and $J_{z_k}$, where $1$ appears if they commute and $-1$ if they anti-commute.